 - Radiotherapy can cause you to not be able to have an erection.
 This occurs more often if hormone treatment is given with the radiation treatment. - Most men will be infertile after radiotherapy.
 If this is a concern, let your radiation oncologist or prostate cancer specialist nurse know.
-We can talk to you about options like using the sperm bank.
+We can talk to you about some options.